Local man rises from addition to minister, produces Christian book along the way - Port Arthur News

 “She never explained it.
 I didn’t understand it then.
 I understand it now,” he said.
 “I was protected in those hard times when I could have died because somebody needs to hear this.
 That really pierced my heart because the whole time I was doing wrong I felt like I was just hurting myself.
 I didn’t love myself so I didn’t mind hurting myself but I didn’t want to hurt my mama.”

 His wife, Precious, also had her own spiritual journey.
-They two dated back when they were 20 and 21 for about three years but it wasn’t meant to be at that time.
+They two dated back when they were 20 and 21 for three years but it wasn’t meant to be at that time.

 They split up for some years but remained friends.
 They were brought together again in 2016 as they dealt with their own spiritual paths.
 They married in 2017.